 mRNA: An RNA molecule that is complementary to one strand of DNA and a product of the transcription process.

-plasmid: A circular DNA in bacteria and protozoa that is separate from the chromosomes.
+plasmid: A circular DNA in bacteria and protozoa that is separate from the chromosomes, these can be engineered for gene expression in many different cell types

 vector: Carrier DNA molecule that is used to store, amplify, express a certain gene, or any DNA sequence of interest.